 Today's students and their parents place big demands on education.

 Planning for learning spaces requires an understanding of how learning changes.
 Education is a process that changes throughout the term, the day or a class period.
 Classrooms should support student needs, but also be flexible to meet different needs after classes have ended.
 The classroom must support quick transitions between learning modes.
-Later in the day the same classroom transitions to an informal learning space for a group project.
-During mid-terms and finals more individual study space is needed and the wellbeing of students should be considered during these intense study times.
+Later in the day, the same classroom transitions to an informal learning space for a group project.
+During mid-terms and finals, more individual study space is needed; the wellbeing of students should be considered during these intense study times.

 This is the Rhythm of Learning.